Unsung heroes: Feeding St. Helena during coronavirus pandemic

 Editor’s note: This is part of an occasional series profiling ordinary people doing extraordinary things in this time of crisis.
 The series is sponsored by the Napa Valley Vintners.
 If you have a suggestion for a person to profile, email online@napanews.com.

-The COVID-19 pandemic has changed people’s lives and brought challenges and opportunities.
+ST. HELENA -- The COVID-19 pandemic has changed people’s lives and brought challenges about how to feed people who are now hungry.

-With unemployment claims at 4.1 million in California since March 15 and the unemployment rate at an estimated 4% in March, the challenges are obvious: How to feed people who are hungry.

-In St. Helena, there are three groups doing that: the St. Helena Unified School District is providing breakfasts and lunches to school children two days a week; the St. Helena Community Food Pantry is providing boxes of food to ever-increasing numbers of people; and a new volunteer-led group, the Napa Valley New Deal, is beginning to feed families in need by having meals prepared at local restaurants.
+In St. Helena, a new volunteer-led group, the Napa Valley New Deal, is beginning to feed families in need by having meals prepared at local restaurants.
+It is supplementing efforts of the St. Helena Community Food Pantry where the need has exploded.

+Grant and Gail Showley and Tish Wagner are founding directors of the new organization who have been working feverishly to get the operation off the ground.
+They have enlisted the help of former St. Helenan Sara Cakebread.

+Earlier this month, volunteers Katherine Grimes, Elizabeth Sklar and Logan Showley (son of Grant and Gail) were in the commercial kitchen at St. Helena’s Grace Episcopal Church dividing a rice and casserole dish into individual servings.
+Currently, there are 1,000 meals in the freezers, ready to go.

-Every Tuesday and Friday, cars like up outside the food pantry’s headquarters at the St. Helena Seventh-day Adventist Church.
+Every Tuesday and Friday, cars line up outside the food pantry’s headquarters at the St. Helena Seventh-day Adventist Church.
 Last week, 169 families were served between the two days.

 “We’re just slammed,” Davis said.